magepages/mpdocs/docs/affiliate-m2/user-guide.rst

   * Insert the added amount.
 It can be a negative one

-  * This is a compusorily required field
+  * This is a required field

-* **Title**: Add the Title of transatction
+* **Title**: Add the Title of transaction

 * **Holding Transaction For**

   * Add the number of days that you want to keep the transaction records

-  * If you leave it empty or inseart 0, the transaction will be deleted
+  * If you leave it empty or insert 0, the transaction will be deleted

 7. Email
 `````````````````````````````